rshahukaru/document-qa/README.md

+## This line is just to test if the changes are being saved

 # 📄 Document question answering template

 A simple Streamlit app that answers questions about an uploaded document via OpenAI's GPT-3.5.